Archive-WP/WattpadAPIDocumentation/General/Error_Codes.md

 Error Type: `InvalidValue` \
 Message: `Invalid parameter value`

-If no fields are requested, this error will be returned.
+If non-existent fields are requested, this error will be returned. \
+**NOTE: Not all endpoints will return this error for non-existent fields**

+### 1006:

+Error Code: `1006` \
+Error Type: `RequiredParamMissing` \
+Message: `Parameter missing`

+If parameters an endpoint requires are missing, this error will be returned.

 ### 1011: